KeeganKeane/Hotel-Inventory-API/README.md

 ```

 #### Testing
   The tests I created for this project incorporated both JUNit and Integration tests.
 I used Mockito is several unit tests and H2 in memory databases for the integration tests.
+Coverage testing for this project covered 93% of classes, 94% of methodsand 85% of lines.
 More elaborate descriptions of the tests and their functionalities can be found in the test folder within this project.

 #### Tech Stack: